brendanjerwin/BJEDebugServerLumberLogger/README.md

 ## Thanks

-This is really just a repackaging of [REDebugClient](https://github.com/romaonthego/REDebugClient) for use with CocoaLumberJack.
+This is really inspired and informed by [REDebugClient](https://github.com/romaonthego/REDebugClient).
-Thanks to both projects for making it so easy to get out of the xcode console!

 ## The MIT License (MIT)